tq-systems/meta-tq/doc/README.TQMa8MPxL.md

   * OV9281: gstreamer: capture not starting out of the box, need to use  `yavta` to capture some frames, `gstreamer` starts afterwards
 * Possible communication error to PHY attached to FEC, reboot required to fix
-* Upon reset (S7) booting from SD card might not work, power cycle required
+* A reset using button S7 will not reset the SD card properly.
+Especially if the SD card is operating on 1.8V it will be non-functional after reset.
+Use button S8 instead.

 ## Build Artifacts